AR-92/mark/README.md

 ### Upgrade Process

-The upgrade process has been enhanced to properly handle all TUI files including the enhanced box-free version:
+The upgrade process has been enhanced to properly handle all TUI files including the enhanced box-free version and simplified TUI:

 ```bash
 # Upgrade to the latest version